-The polarization of the hot-corona emission is computed using a newly developed version of {\tt compps} \citep{PS96,2023ApJ...949L..10P}, which treats the polarization of Comptonized radiation produced in a slab geometry irradiated from below.
-The version of the model employed here allows only for a thermal electron distribution; consequently, polarization arising from the non-thermal component of the fitted hybrid electron distribution is neglected.
-In calculating the polarization of this component, we assume that the corona corotates with the disk and that the radius-dependent seed-photon input is described by a blackbody spectrum with the disk's local color temperature.
-We also take into account motion in the corona away from the disk, which was previously found to be required to reproduce the observed hard-state polarization \citep{2023ApJ...949L..10P}, and also appears necessary to account for the observed soft-state polarization within our best-fitting spectral model.
+The polarization of the hot-corona emission was computed using a newly developed version of {\tt compps} \citep{PS96,2023ApJ...949L..10P}, which treats the polarization of Comptonized radiation produced in a slab geometry irradiated from below.
+The model version employed here assumes only a thermal electron distribution; consequently, polarization arising from the nonthermal component of the fitted hybrid electron distribution is neglected.
+In calculating the polarization of this component, we assumed that the corona corotates with the disk and that the radius-dependent seed-photon input is described by a blackbody spectrum with the disk's local color temperature.
+We also accounted for motion in the corona away from the disk, which was previously found to be necessary to reproduce the observed hard-state polarization \citep{2023ApJ...949L..10P} and also appears necessary to account for the observed soft-state polarization within our best-fitting spectral model.
 The outflow velocity measured in the corona frame is denoted by~$v$.
-Figure~\ref{fig:outflow} illustrates the dependence of the PD on the seed-photon temperature and the outflow velocity.
-For $v = 0$, first-order scattering produces radiation weakly polarized parallel to the slab, while higher-order scatterings yield perpendicular polarization with PD increasing with energy.
-For $v = 0.3c$, the radiation is polarized perpendicular to the slab at all energies and the PD is higher than in the static case.
+Figure~\ref{fig:outflow} illustrates the dependence of PD and PA on the seed-photon temperature and the outflow velocity.
+For $v = 0$, first-order scattering produces radiation weakly polarized parallel to the slab, while higher-order scattering yields perpendicular polarization as PD increases with energy.
+For $v = 0.3c$, the radiation is polarized perpendicular to the slab at all energies, and the PD is higher than in the static case.
 A detailed discussion of the underlying physical mechanisms can be found in \cite{2023ApJ...949L..10P}.
-In our modeling, the spectral solution is obtained assuming a static corona, and the outflow is included only in the polarization calculations.
+In our modeling, the spectral solution was obtained assuming a static corona, and the outflow was included only in the polarization calculations.
 This is justified for the semi-relativistic velocity considered here, as illustrated in Fig.~\ref{fig:outflow}.
 While $v=0.3c$ significantly increases the PD, the corresponding change in the total radiation spectrum is negligible.

-The procedures described above yield the local polarization of the reflected, Comptonized, and direct disk radiation.
-The transfer functions defined in Appendix~\ref{sect:retbb} are then applied to compute the polarized fluxes of those components received by a distant observer.
+The procedures described above yield local polarization of the reflected, Comptonized, and direct disk radiation.
+The transfer functions defined in Appendix~\ref{sect:retbb} were then applied to compute the polarized fluxes of those components received by a distant observer.